 Your assignment is to develop an actionable strategy for testing the value of this innovation and then-if it proves its value-driving it into adoption.
-You will pitch your strategy to a senior leader of your choosing (role-played by your classmates), who would be wellpositioned to champion your strategy.
-You will also write a short white paper explaining how you developed your strategy.
+You will pitch your strategy to a senior leader of your choosing (role-played by your classmates), who would be well-positioned to champion your strategy.
 You can work on this strategy alone or with a partner.
-Should you choose to work with a classmate, you will give the pitch as a team but each of you will submit your own white paper.